MehmetK01/Intro-Numpy/README.md

 # Intro-Numpy
-Very basic commands for working with Arrays with numpy
+Very basic commands for working with Arrays in Numpy

+I will update this gradually.